browserengineering/book/book/animations.md

 ```

 * `raster`: rasters the chunks into `self.surface`.
 Note that there is no
-  parameter to this method, because raster of a `CompositdLayer` is
+  parameter to this method, because raster of a `CompositedLayer` is
   self-contained.
 Note that we first translate by the `top` and `left` of the
   composited bounds.
 That's because we should allocate a surface exactly sized
   to the width and height of the bounds; its top/left is just a positioning
-  offset.
-(It will be taken into acocunt in `draw`; see below.)
+  offset.^[This will be taken into acocunt in `draw`; see below.]

+  Also factor a central part of `raster` into a private helper method
+  `draw_internal`; this method recursively iterates over `ancestor_effects`
+  from the start ot the end, drawing each visual effect on the canvas.
+This
+  method also makes use of the `op` trick we added to `DisplayItem`; in this
+  case `op` is a wrapper around the `execute` method.

 ``` {.python}
     def draw_internal(self, canvas, op, start, end, ancestor_effects):